kitsumed/PictureColorDiffusion/README.md

 * [AUTOMATIC1111 Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (Can be run locally or remotly, like on google colabs)
     * Need to be run with the `--api` argument.
 * [ControlNet extension for the Stable Diffusion WebUI](https://github.com/Mikubill/sd-webui-controlnet)
     * If you plan to use a SD model, you will need [ControlNet SD models](https://huggingface.co/lllyasviel/ControlNet-v1-1/tree/main).
-For SDXL, there is no official models, but [some were made by the community](https://huggingface.co/bdsqlsz/qinglong_controlnet-lllite/tree/main).
+For SDXL, there is no official models, but some were made by the community like [bdsqlsz](https://huggingface.co/bdsqlsz/qinglong_controlnet-lllite/tree/main) or [MistoLine](https://huggingface.co/TheMistoAI/MistoLine/blob/main/mistoLine_rank256.safetensors) **(recommended)** [^1].
     * For more informations how to install and where to put the ControlNet models, [please read their own Wiki](https://github.com/Mikubill/sd-webui-controlnet/wiki/Model-download#installation).
 * A SD / SDXL model related to 2D drawing or anime, preferably trained on danbooru tags, like [AOM3](https://huggingface.co/WarriorMama777/OrangeMixs/blob/main/Models/AbyssOrangeMix3/AOM3_orangemixs.safetensors).
     * This model need to be put into the `models\Stable-Diffusion` directory of the AUTOMATIC1111 Stable Diffusion WebUI.
     * A VAE model if there isn't one baked into the SD / SDXL model, for SD1.x based model like AOM3, [stabilityai mse-840000-ema VAE](https://huggingface.co/stabilityai/sd-vae-ft-mse-original/blob/main/vae-ft-mse-840000-ema-pruned.safetensors) seems to give good results.
 The VAE model need to be put into the `models\VAE` directory of the AUTOMATIC1111 Stable Diffusion WebUI.
 > [!TIP]
 > You can bypass the Stable Diffusion API Endpoint verification in the application with the shortcut `Ctrl+Shift+B`, keep in mind that some issues will arise if you do so.
 The colorization of images won't work, but you will be able to try your YoloV8 model by right clicking on the inference button.

+[^1]: MistoLine is an SDXL-ControlNet model that can adapt to any type of line art input, this mean that the MistoLine model can be used for multiples modules (anime_denoise, canny, etc.).
+From some quick tests, I've found that this model tends to produce outputs that are closer to the original image compared to others.
+It also performs slightly better with SDXL Pony based models.

 ## Installation
 **For AUTOMATIC1111 Stable Diffusion WebUI installation, [please read their own Wiki](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/).**

+**For the configuration of the ControlNet Extension, [please read their own Wiki](https://github.com/Mikubill/sd-webui-controlnet/wiki/Model-download#installation).**

 You can download the latest build of PictureColorDiffusion by clicking [here](https://github.com/kitsumed/PictureColorDiffusion/releases/latest/download/release.zip).
-To run the application, unzip the `release.zip` file.
+To run the application, unzip the `release.zip` file and execute **`PictureColorDiffusion.exe`**.

 ## Application Features
 **This is a list of feature implemented directly in PictureColorDiffusion.**
 * Dynamic resizing of image size depending of the selected mode.
+* Interrogation model (deepdanbooru) filter for bad words.
 *  #### YoloV8 image segmentation
     Perform image segmentation on the input picture with a YoloV8 onnx model to keep parts of the original image in the output image.
     I've created an example model for detecting speech bubbles [available on huggingface](https://huggingface.co/kitsumed/yolov8m_seg-speech-bubble/blob/main/model_dynamic.onnx).